Narasimha Raya II: Background

 Narasimha's father, also named Narasimha, had begun his career as an army general serving the Sangama dynasty, the dynasty that had founded the empire in the 14th century.
+Saluva rulers were originally Jains who ruled Vijayanagara until 1505 and are associated with the construction of several Jain basadis in the Nagire (Nagarakere) province, including the Chaturmukha Basadi, Gerusoppa.
 The Sangama dynasty had been gradually weakening over time for a variety of reasons, and in 1485, the senior Narasimha had usurped the throne after capturing the capital and driving out his former overlord, Sangama Praudha Raya.
 The actual military campaign for this purpose had been carried out by his loyal subordinate, Tuluva Narasa Nayaka.

 The senior Narasimha was crowned Emperor and became known as Saluva Narasimha Deva Raya.
 He died in 1491, only six years after usurping the throne, and left behind two young sons as his heirs.
 On his deathbed, he entrusted the young boys to the care of his trusted subordinate, Tuluva Narasa Nayaka.
 The elder son, Thimma Bhupala, was assassinated within a few weeks after his father's death by an army commander loyal to the old Sangama dynasty.
 This brought the second son, Narasimha, to the throne.